When is it time to talk?

 You should seek assistance immediately if you become aware that your child/teen is...

-Having thoughts or making plans of killing or hurting them self or another person.
+Having thoughts or making plans of killing or hurting themselves or another person.
 If your child is showing signs of suicidal or self-injurious thoughts, seek immediate assistance.
 If you are not present or able to get them right away, ask them calmly to promise you that they will not act on those thoughts until you are with them or can get them help.
 It is a well-known phenomenon that most people will honor these “promise contracts” for a defined period of time.

 Hearing voices or seeing things that no one else can hear or see